tommasomoretti/nameless-analytics-tables/README.md

 ## Tables
 ### Main table
-This is the schema of the raw data main table.
+This is the schema of the raw data Main table.
 It's a partitioned table by event_date, clustered by client_id, session_id and event_name.

-### Main table
 | Column                     | Type            | Description                                                                                                |
 |----------------------------|-----------------|------------------------------------------------------------------------------------------------------------|
 | event_date                 | DATE NOT NULL   | Date of the request                                                                                        |